Colleen currently has immediate availability for new clients but has limited spots available––reach out soon to schedule!

 I am most passionate about supporting folks working in creative industries, such as touring music industry professionals, dancers, writers, musicians, actors, and artists.

-I also love working with folks who are navigating eating disorders and/or trauma.
+I also love working with folks who are navigating eating disorders, body image issues, and/or trauma.

 My lived experience of an eating disorder is why I left my professional dance career, which has led to my desire to help fellow creatives stay in the industry they love while also protecting their mental health.

-I’m married to a touring audio engineer who has worked with a wide variety of artists, ranging from folks who are just starting out, up to A-level artists.
-Through learning about his experiences, I have gained a wealth of knowledge about this unique industry.
+My former partner is a touring audio engineer who has worked with a wide variety of artists, ranging from folks who are just starting out, up to A-level artists.
+Through learning about his experiences, I gained a wealth of knowledge about this unique industry.

-I am also neurodivergent (autistic + ADHD) and queer, and I love supporting folks who share these identities.
+I am also auDHD (autistic + ADHD) and a “late bloomer” lesbian, and I love supporting fellow neurodivergent and/or LGBTQIA+ folks.

 In my work with clients, I take a whole-person approach for mind + body integration and trauma resolution, utilizing a variety of approaches including EMDR, Brainspotting, Dialectical Behavior Therapy (DBT), Acceptance and Commitment Therapy (ACT), writing, trauma-sensitive yoga, and somatic + experiential techniques, based on each person’s unique needs.